The Juris Doctor (J.D.) Program

 First-year Applicants: The application for each fall term is available online via the LSAC website from September 1-February 1.
 As we employ a rolling review process, you are strongly encouraged to submit a completed application as early as possible, ideally before early-December.

-Advanced Standing Applicants: The application period for advanced standing is April 1 – June 15 and is available online via the LSAC website.
+Advanced Standing Applicants: The application period for advanced standing (transfers and visitors) is April 1-June 15 and is available online via the LSAC website.

 Application Fee Waivers